Call-to-action: What You Need to Know about CTAs

 Question Your CTAs

 Planning is one of the fundamental steps.
-As Litmus wrote way back in 2014, one of the first things you need to do is identify the purpose of the call-to-action.
+As Litmus wrote way back in 2014, one of the first things you need to do is identify the purpose of the call to action.
 Yes, obviously, the end goal is to drive your email recipients to the intended location via the link, but what’s the recipient-facing aim?

 Ask yourself – what does your call-to-action tell the email readers to do?
 What’s in it for them?
 Is the CTA clear and not misleading?
 Put your email-recipient-hat on, and look at your CTAs from their perspective, not just from your business or marketing point of view.

 Once you’ve added the CTA(s) to your marketing email, don’t forget about your landing pages as well.
 If you’ve created a beautiful landing page, make the most of it by adding appropriate CTAs to direct your customers to your product or service.
-The worst thing you could do is advertise a product your customers really want but forget to add CTAs making it a struggle for your customers to actually make a purchase.
+The worst thing you could do is advertise a product your customers really want but forget to add CTAs, making it a struggle for your customers actually to make a purchase.

-Types of Calls-to-Action
+Types of Calls to Action

-There are several types of calls-to-action:
+There are several types of calls to action:

 Text links